Skip to content

 1. Start Development Server

-Fire up the development environment:
+Fire up the full development environment:

 bash